A hasty generalization is a logical fallacy that occurs when an argument arrives at its conclusion with too little evidence to support it.

 There are many women drivers, as there are male drivers.
 Sam happened to get in two separate accidents with women, is this enough evidence to conclude that women do not know how to drive, period?

-Statistically speaking, getting into two separate accidents, both with women is not enough to conclude that women do not know how to drive.
+Statistically speaking, getting into two separate accidents, both with women, is not enough to conclude that women do not know how to drive.
 This argument uses a hasty generalization to make its point.
+It’s also an example of the ecological fallacy.

 Jeff smokes a pack a day because his uncle smoked nearly two packs a day and he lived to be 95.